-- Instead of growing squash from seeds, you can buy squash seedling from the nurseries and transplant them to the suitable containers.
+- Instead of growing squash from seeds, you can buy squash seedlings from the nurseries and transplant them to suitable containers.

-- Transplant the seedling very carefully, first the moist the nursery pot and pull out the seedling very slowly.
+- Transplant the seedling very carefully, first moist the nursery pot, and pull out the seedling very slowly.

-- After planting the seedling, water the plant and place in the outdoors
+- After planting the seedling, water the plant and place it in the outdoors

 Mulching for Squash Plants

-- If you are growing from seedling, after transplanting seedling spread the layer of the mulch to protect the young roots.
+- If you are growing from a seedling, after transplanting the seedling spread the layer of the mulch to protect the young roots.

 Sunlight for Growing Squash In Containers

 - Squash grows well in warm and sunny temperatures.

 - Squash plants in containers should get at least 6 to 8 hours of sunlight per day.

 Water for Growing Squash In Containers